shorepine/tulipcc/docs/tulip_api.md

 The REPL itself is treated as a (special) multitasking app, always first in the list and cannot be quit.

+You can switch apps with the keyboard: `control-tab`, and quit apps with `control-Q`.

 We ship a few examples of multitasking apps, please check them out on Tulip or here:
  * [`juno6`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/juno6/juno6.py)
  * [`wordpad`](https://github.com/bwhitman/tulipcc/blob/main/tulip/fs/app/wordpad/wordpad.py)